SpencerCDixon/imagery-frontend/README.md

 what you need and not add a lot of bloat to your bundled.js that gets served to client.

+`react-waypoint` - library I like to use for implementing infinite scroll.
+Allows you to dispatch some function when the scrolling gets to a specific part of the screen.

 ## Time Break Down

 * `~15 min` getting boilerplate setup with my preferences (used my redux-cli to make things go quicker)